Vision and measures

 To slow down the water system and smooth out peaks and troughs in water discharge, various measures can be taken:

-• Extending streams: by adding bends and meanders, the stream becomes longer and can hold more water.
+• Extend streams: by adding bends and meanders, the stream becomes longer and can hold more water.
 This also gives the water more time to sink into the ground and replenish the groundwater supply.

 • Slow down the flow of water into the main water system: this can be achieved by constructing wadis, reducing the size of farm ditches, adjusting drainage, and improving soil structure and quality.
 Healthy soil acts like a sponge, absorbing water and releasing it gradually.